VrushankBardolia/quicknote/README.md

 # QuickNote

-Flutter App with Firebase
+A flutter app made with Firebase which provides Authentication & Cloud Database

-## Getting Started
+### Getting Started

 This project is a starting point for a Flutter application.